ukaea/parallel-preprocessor/wiki/BuildOnLinux.md

 Without installation, this software can be evaluated by running [geomPipeline.py path_to_geometry_file](./python/geomPipeline.py), after building from source.

 Note: change directory to the folder containing geomPipeline.py is not necessary, if user has put full path of `parallel-preprocessor/build/bin/` folder into user path.
-For example, by editing PATH varialbe in `~/.bashrc` on Ubuntu, it will just work as installed program.
+For example, by editing PATH variable in `~/.bashrc` on Ubuntu, it will just work as installed program.

 Just append the `bin` folder to user `path` in `~/.bashrc`, that is all.  you should be able to imprint geometry by `geomPipeline.py  input_geometry_path`.
 And also append `build/lib` to `LD_LIBRARY_PATH`